USAFA-ECE/ece382/_sources/Assignments/lab17.md

 ### Deliverable 2  **[9 Points]**
 - Provide a step response of the speed controller with a disturbance, applied after the speed settles at the desired speed.
 Include plots with labels, units, and legends as needed.
-- Discuss the controller's performance, considering response time, overshoot, and steady-state error.
-Report the $K_p$ and $K_i$ values used.
+- Provide the input signals (PWM duty cycles) applied to the robot.
 - Discuss the controller's performance in terms of response time, overshoot, and steady-state error.
 Report the $K_p$ and $K_i$ values used for these plots.
 - Analyze your controller's disturbance rejection using the plots.